SaturnTsen/saturntsen.github.io/docs/UM-CV/UM-CV 9 Hardware and Software.md

 The point of deep learning frameworks:

 1. Allow rapid prototyping of new models
-2. Automatically conpute gradients
+2. Automatically compute gradients
 3. Run it all efficiently on GPUs (or TPUs)

 ## Pytorch

-### Fundamental Contepts
+### Fundamental Concepts

 - Tensor `torch.Tensor`: The basic data structure (Assignment 1, 2, 3)
 - Autograd `torch.autograd`: Automatic differentiation